DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-08-20-user-personas.md

 ## Logging in as a specific user

-For troubleshooting a specific user's issues Support are able to login with the users anonymised email using the ‘Sign in as a specific user’ link in the header.
+For troubleshooting a specific user’s issues, DfE Support are able to login with the user's anonymised email using the ‘Sign in as a specific user’ link in the header.
 You can also sign in as yourself this way.

 ## There is something about Mary